McHugh1894/thegymfoxford/README.md

 * To deploy on github open: https://mchugh1894.github.io/thegymfoxford/ -> settings -> scroll to Guthub Pages -> Select Source -> Master Branch -> Save -> After page refresh scroll pack down to github pages section to see the deployed link.

 * For local use please visit: https://mchugh1894.github.io/thegymfoxford/ and clone the relevant code from the master branch by selecting code -> Then copy the url -> Open Git Bash on your system -> Change the current directory to where you want the clone to be made -> type "git clone" and paste the URL eg "https://mchugh1894.github.io/thegymfoxford/" -> Press Enter to create your local clone

+## Credits

+* Credits go to my mentor Akshat Garg and the Codeinstitute/slack group for the support with ideas for this project.

+### Inspiration
+* I have a huge interest in sports, health and fitness which is why i made this website.

+### Credited Code
+* [Bootstrap](https://getbootstrap.com/) - Documents used for support with bootstrap classes.
+* []